 Dear Author and Smart Bitches have both mentioned authors who responded with glee to the news that Litte was being sued.
 Both have been disdainful of the persons who have been openly gleeful.

 This is where I need to point out something that has bothered me for a long time.
 I touched on it a few days ago in a post about negative reviews, but here it is more succinctly: Websites and website authors who provide reviews for any reading community have rights under the first amendment to the constitution that should be protected.
-But those same websites also foster a tone and atmosphere that is in no way protected, and I believe that some of the gleeful reaction to Litte’s situation has to do with that tone.
+But those same websites move beyond expressing opinions by fostering a toxic tone and atmosphere.
+I believe that some of the gleeful reaction to Litte’s situation has to do with that tone.

 Authors are always warned not to respond to negative reviews.
 Litte’s Authors Behaving Badly is a kind of meta review not of the author’s work, but of the author his or herself.
-It was really impossible to respond to Litte’s relegation of me to her list, without making the whole thing worse.
+It was really impossible to respond to Litte’s relegation of me to her list without making the whole thing worse.
 And of course, she knew that.
-She knew that simply by putting an author on that list, she was tying hands.
+She knew that simply by putting an author on that list, she was suppressing response.

 The problem is far bigger than the Author Behaving Badly list.
 I wrote last week about the Cassie Edwards debacle that was started and promoted primary by Smart Bitches and Dear Author.
 The issue was not outing Edwards’s poor and unethical choices, which was in fact a public service.
 The issue was the tone.
 Authors and commenters seemed intent not just on exposing plagiarism, but also on shaming the author.
 The tone went from critical to cruel.
 My position is that the whole discussion should have remained neutral in tone, but of course, it wasn’t my call.
 I sat back and watched it all happen, the proverbial car crash.